raspberrypilearning/secret-agent-chat/worksheet.md

 	```

 1. The next part is quite tricky to understand.
-    2. Firstly you need to find the position of the plaintext character in the alphabet. `ALPHABET.index(character)`
+    - Firstly you need to find the position of the plaintext character in the alphabet. `ALPHABET.index(character)`
-    3. Then you need to add this number to the value from the equivalent position on the sheet from the OTP. `int(sheet[position])`
+    - Then you need to add this number to the value from the equivalent position on the sheet from the OTP. `int(sheet[position])`
-    4. This new number needs converting back into a letter.
+    - This new number needs converting back into a letter.
 So if the new number was `0` it would become `a`, if it was `5` it would become `f`.
 What if the number is greater than 25 though?
 If the number is `26` it needs to be changed to `0` and if it's `30` it should be changed to `4`.
-To do this we can use the **modulo** operator, which finds the remainder after a division.
+To do this we can use the **modulo** operator (`%`), which finds the remainder after a division.
-	5. Lastly the number is converted to a letter.
+	- Lastly the number is converted to a letter.

 1. Putting that altogether into your function, it would look like this: